ajahne/blog/_drafts/2019-4-21-start-stop-terminate-aws-ec2-nodejs.md

 });
 {% endhighlight %}

 The key difference (outside of the call to `stopInstances`) is the `params` object, which takes an array of `InstanceIds` to stop!
-So, to stop the instance we started you must type the `InstanceId` into the `params` object.
+So, to stop the instance we started, we must add the `InstanceId` into the `params` object.

 Once you have entered the instance id, type the following to stop the instance:
 ```